What is Botox?

 Why You Should Choose Dr. John Lee

-This procedure has become more popular due to social media posts but Dr. Lee has been performing this procedure for over 15 years.
+This procedure has become more popular due to social media posts but Dr. Lee has been performing this treatment for over 15 years.
 This treatment is very popular in Asia especially Korea, the mecca of plastic surgery in the world.
-So Dr. Lee is one of the most experienced providers of this treatment in the U.S. If the botox is injected too close to the mouth area, your smile and also your chewing can be affected.
+So Dr. Lee is one of the most experienced providers of this treatment in the U.S. and has trained his providers his technique.
+So choose a provider that is experienced performing this treatment.
+The risk of injecting too close to the mouth area and not understand the facial anatomy, your smile and also your chewing can be affected.

 Schedule Your Consultation Today